maximevince/arduinix_gps_timer_isr/README.md

 * And Timer1 interrupt used for Nixie tube refreshing / multiplexing, for a stable non-jittering tube display
 * Non-blocking tube refreshing (no `delay()`-functions used)
 * Displays a loading bar during first GPS timesync
+* Handles Timezones and DST correctly.
+Timezone can be configured at compile-time.

 ![arduiNIX image](/img/arduinix.jpg?raw=true "arduiNIX")